basiliskus/appman/readme.md

 ## Background

 While working on my [dotfiles](https://wiki.archlinux.org/title/Dotfiles) repository, I realized that I also wanted to have a way to handle not just configuration files but also my installed applications.
-That way I'd be able to define what applications I want to have installed on any new environment, have those under version control, and run a script to install/uninstall applications on any new personal or work computer, server, etc.
+That way I'd be able to define which applications I want to have installed on any new environment, have those under version control, and run a script to install/uninstall applications on any new personal or work computer, server, etc.

 ## Goals